Loading...

 Disaster Recovery connects you with IICRC-certified contractors through a transparent, fixed-fee platform model.
 There are no hidden charges or surprise invoices.

-Payment plans are available through Blue Fire Finance to help manage the upfront cost while you wait for your insurance reimbursement.
+Payment plans are available through Equipped Commercial Finance to help manage the upfront cost while you wait for your insurance reimbursement.

 We bill you directly — not your insurer.
 This means work begins immediately without waiting for insurer approval, scope disputes, or panel contractor availability.
 You control the process from day one.